ROI Definition and Tolerances#

 Test

-Executes a real-time recognition test using the current parameters
+Performs a real-time identification test with the current parameters

 Accept Threshold

-Minimum score that a component must achieve to be accepted
+Minimum fidelity threshold (score) that a component must have in order to be accepted

 Results Panel

-Panel showing all detected components with details such as ID, coordinates, and score
+Panel showing all detected components with details (Id, coordinates, score)

-Video tutorial explaining the following Step 2 and Step 3:
+Video tutorial explaining the subsequent Step 2 and Step 3:

 4